RC-MODULE/gnuwin32-lite/README.md

 Clone this project or download [GnuWin32-lite](https://github.com/RC-MODULE/gnuwin32-lite/archive/master.zip) installer.
 Extract archive and open a command window, switch to the *gnuwin32-lite* directory and run *download.bat*
 If you are behind proxy you have two choices how to enter proxy-settings:
-  - A. In dialog mode of **download.bat**
+  - A. In dialog mode of *download.bat*
   - B. Define your proxy settings in environment variables **http_proxy** and **https_proxy** (with no spaces around =) in command line or put it into *.\wget.ini*

 If *download.bat* completes successfully you will be able to run the installer with a path where to extract tools.
-*Install.bat* without parameters will extract tools to current */bin* folder.
+*Install.bat* without parameters will extract tools to the current */\bin* folder.
-Accept %PATH% modyfication - it will add "installation dir"/bin to the PATH variable.
+Accept %PATH% modyfication - it will add <your_install_dir>\bin to the PATH variable.

 For example:
 ```bat